Smoothing the Way for Bikeshare in Montgomery County

 Asphalt roads and parking lots, as well as concrete sidewalks, absorb the sun, creating “heat islands” with higher temperatures.
 A 2022 heat mapping study of Montgomery County found that these areas reached up to ten degrees hotter than rural areas.

-As Montgomery Planning Environmental Planner Steve Findley explained: “Obviously, anybody who is outside a vehicle – anybody who is walking, biking or rolling along the corridor or waiting for transit – is going to be exposed to these heat island impacts.”
+As Montgomery Planning Environmental Planner Steve Findley explained: “Obviously, anybody who is outside a vehicle—anybody who is walking, biking or rolling along the corridor or waiting for transit—is going to be exposed to these heat island impacts.”

-This seemingly complex … Continue reading
+This seemingly complex problem has a simple … Continue reading